WalterYongtaoWang/resend/README.md

 # Customizable (attributes)

-1. Send both little-endian and big-endian at the same time with the resend::endian::little:LE and resend::endian::big::BE:
+1. Send both little-endian and big-endian at the same time with the resend::endian::little::LE and resend::endian::big::BE:

 ```rust
 stream.snd(BE(100_u32))?;